NedaForoutan/CO-Fun/README.md

 # CO-Fun
-CO-Fun: A German Dataset about Company Outsourcing in Fund Prospectus for Named Entity Recognition and Relation Extraction
+CO-Fun: A German Dataset on Company Outsourcing in Fund Prospectuses for Named Entity Recognition and Relation Extraction